Old Harlow: History

 The entry in the Norman Domesday Book reads: Herlaua: St Edmunds Abbey before and after 1066; Geoffrey from Count Eustace; Thorgils from Eudo the Steward; Richard from Ranulf, brother of Ilger.
 Mill, 7 beehives, 8 cobs, 43 cattle, 3 foals.
 The watermill is now a 300-year-old listed building and restaurant.

 Old Harlow was known as Harlow before the building of Harlow New Town; it was renamed Old Harlow and became a ward of Harlow District Council.
-It is now known to be an affluent area and it attracts a premium with its cottages and period manors.
+It is now known to be an affluent area and it attracts a premium with its cottages and period houses.
 The High Street has various shops, cafés and restaurants.
 Opposite the High Street runs Fore Street and Market Street, where there are three of the Old Town pubs, the Chequers, the Marquis of Granby and the Crown.
 At the other end of High Street is the Green Man Hotel.

 The town is served by St Mary & St Hugh, Old Harlow and by Harlow Baptist Church.

-The old town has contained a small extension campus of Memorial University of Newfoundland, Canada, since 1969.
+Old Harlow has contained a small extension campus of Memorial University of Newfoundland, Canada, since 1969; the university will close its Essex campus at the end of August 2026.